 And before you ask, here are the answers to both of your questions:

-- When we said that Webhooks v3 provides access to all the events that have been “whitelisted” for customers, we simply meant that Webhooks v3 has access to all the events you’re allowed to access.
+- When we said that Webhooks v3 provides access to all the events that have been made accessible to customers, we simply meant that Webhooks v3 has access to all the events you’re allowed to access.
 As you might expect, an infrastructure as large and complex as the Identity Cloud generates a lot of events, many of them of no meaning or no interest to customers.
-Because of that, the Identity Cloud maintains a whitelist of events that customers can access, a whitelist that can be updated at any time by making a single API call (although currently only Akamai support personnel can make that call).
-For example, suppose the Identity Cloud generates event types A, B, C, D, and E; however, only events B and D are on the whitelist.
+Because of that, the Identity Cloud maintains an allow list of events that customers can access, a list that can be updated at any time by making a single API call (although currently only Akamai support personnel can make that call).
+For example, suppose the Identity Cloud generates event types A, B, C, D, and E; however, only events B and D are on the allow list.
 Which event types can you access by using Webhooks v3?
-You got it: events B and D. If a new event type (type F) is created and is added to the whitelist then you’ll be able to access events B, D, and F.
+You got it: events B and D. If a new event type (type F) is created and is added to the allow list then you’ll be able to access events B, D, and F.

-- At this point in time there’s no simple way to determine which events are on the GED whitelist.
-However, we'll do our best to let you know when changes are made to the whitelist.
+- At this point in time there’s no simple way to determine which events are on the GED allow list.
+However, we'll do our best to let you know when changes are made to the allow list.